Exactness and Fell bundles with the approximation property over inverse semigroups: Introduction

 On the dynamical side, nuclearity for cross-sectional algebras of Fell bundles is mirrored by Exel's \emph{approximation property} \cite{Exel1997,Exel2002,Kra-23,BM-23} which is an amenability-type condition generalizing amenability of the underlying group(oid).
 The approximation property together with nuclearity of the unit fiber often characterizes nuclearity of the cross-sectional algebra, notably for actions of discrete groups on $C^*$-algebras \cite{AnantharamanDelaroche1987}, Fell bundles over discrete groups \cite{Abadie2022,Buss2022}, and actions of second countable Hausdorff \'etale groupoids on separable $C^*$-algebras \cite{Kra-23}.
 In many other cases of interest, the former conditions are at least sufficient for nuclearity of the cross-sectional algebra, in particular for actions of locally compact groups on $C^*$-algebras \cite{Buss2022}, for separable Fell bundles over second countable Hausdorff \'etale groupoids \cite{Kra-23}, and for Fell bundles over inverse semigroups \cite{BM-23}.

 The main advantage of Buss--Mart\'inez' approach \cite{BM-23} to nuclearity using inverse semigroups rather than \'etale groupoids as in \cite{Kra-23} is that their purely algebraic arguments circumvent the measure-theoretic complications caused by Renault's disintegration theory \cite{Renault1987,Muhly2008}.
-This allows them to drop separability and Hausdorff assumptions and achieve strictly greater generality.
+This allows them to drop separability and Hausdorff assumptions and to achieve strictly greater generality.

 While it is not yet fully understood how exactness of cross-sectional algebras can be characterized dynamically (see \cite{AnantharamanDelaroche2021} for what is known in the groupoid case), the situation becomes accessible in the presence of the aproximation property: Under this assumption, exactness of the cross-sectional algebra is often equivalent to exactness of the unit fiber.
-This has been established for actions of amenable groups \cite{Kirchberg1994}, for actions of amenable groupoids \cite{Lal-15}, for group actions on $C^*$-algebras \cite{Bedos2015,McKee2021,Buss2022} and for actions of second countable Hausdorff \'etale groupoids on separable $C^*$-algebras \cite{Gao-25}.
+This has been established for actions of amenable groups \cite{Kirchberg1994}, for actions of amenable groupoids \cite{Lal-15}, for group actions on $C^*$-algebras \cite{Bedos2015,McKee2021,Buss2022}, for actions of second countable Hausdorff \'etale groupoids on separable $C^*$-algebras \cite{Gao-25} and for actions of inverse semigroups on $C^*$-algebras by partial $*$-isomorphisms \cite{Gao}.

 In this paper, we prove an analogous result in the generality of Fell bundles over inverse semigroups: \begin{introthm} Let $\mathcal A$ be a Fell bundle over a unital inverse semigroup $S$ with the approximation property.
-Then the reduced cross-sectional algebra $C^*_r(\mathcal A)$ is exact if and only if its unit fiber $A_1$ is exact. \end{introthm} As an application, we remove the Hausdorff and separability assumptions from \cite{Gao-25} in the same spirit as Buss--Mart\'inez \cite{BM-23} generalizing \cite{Kra-23}: \begin{introcor} Let $G$ be an \'etale groupoid with Hausdorff unit space and $\mathcal A$ a saturated Fell bundle over $G$ with the approximation property.
-Then $C^*_r(\mathcal A)$ is exact if and only if $C_0(\mathcal A^{(0)})$ is exact. \end{introcor} Our proof uses several results from Kwa\'sniewsi--Meyer's work on the ideal structure of Fell bundles, see \cite{Kwasniewski2023}.
-Since their arguments are quite brief, we include detailed proofs for convenience of the reader.
-We do however emphasize that the results in \autoref{sec-ideals} are either explicitly or implicitly contained in \cite[Section 4]{Kwasniewski2023}.
+Then the reduced cross-sectional algebra $C^*_r(\mathcal A)$ is exact if and only if its unit fiber $A_1$ is exact. \end{introthm} As an application, we remove the Hausdorff and separability assumptions from \cite{Gao-25} in the same spirit as Buss--Mart\'inez \cite{BM-23} generalizes \cite{Kra-23} and prove the following corollary which generalizes \cite{Gao-25,Gao}: \begin{introcor} Let $G$ be an \'etale groupoid with Hausdorff unit space and $\mathcal A$ a saturated Fell bundle over $G$ with the approximation property.
+Then $C^*_r(\mathcal A)$ is exact if and only if $C_0(\mathcal A^{(0)})$ is exact. \end{introcor}